MasterKale/SimpleWebAuthn-homepage/docs/advanced/server/pqc-ml-dsa-support.md

 ## Introduction

-**Post-Quantum Cryptography (PQC)** algorithms are next-generation cryptographic algorithms designed to secure digital communications against future quantum computers.
-These quantum computers will one day become capable of breaking public-key systems that today rely on "classical" cryptographic algorithms (e.g. ES256, RS256) especially for signature generation and verification.

-Migrating users from passkeys that use classical algorithms to passkeys that use a PQC **ML-DSA** signature algorithm instead will protect users from future quantum-computer-equipped attackers.
-Such attackers will eventually become capable of deriving a classical-algorithm-using passkey's private key from its public key to then be able to forge WebAuthn responses.
+**Post-Quantum Cryptography (PQC)** algorithms are new cryptographic standards designed to protect digital communications against future quantum computers.
+WebAuthn implementations today rely on "classical" signature algorithms like ES256 and RS256, which quantum computers will eventually become capable of breaking by deriving a private key from its public key to forge passkey authentication responses.

-Relying Parties that wish to migrate users to ML-DSA passkeys can follow the steps below to begin requesting and verifying such passkeys in runtimes with PQC algorithm support.
+Migrating users from classical passkeys to ones that leverage the PQC **ML-DSA** signature algorithm ensures long-term protection against these kinds of attacks.
+Relying Parties that wish to transition their users to ML-DSA passkeys can follow the steps below to begin requesting and verifying such passkeys in supported runtimes.

 ## Supported Runtimes